gang-of-fork/denomongo-unittest-utils/README.md

 ## Usage Example
 The following usage example can be viewed in /examples/simple_example and refer to the README for instructions to run the code yourself.
+Please note that you have to call `mockCollection.initMock()` also if you don't want to specify special behaviours.
+To reset the mockCollection / change the behaviour, e.g. for a different test case, simply call `mockCollection.initMock()` again.

 ### exampletest.ts
 ```ts
 //prodCollection will be replaced by the mockCollection via import map